Code-Institute-Submissions/py/docs/design-thinking/personas/personas.md

 - Emphasizes supporting those with budgetary constraints but valuable ideas.
 - Recognizes the potential of rewarding innovative concepts.
 - Stresses the importance of having a solid legal foundation and diverse expertise in the company.

+## Persona 3: Robinson
+- **Age:**
+- **Location:** Venezuela
+- **Profession:** Musician

+1. **How would you feel about visiting a website where you can purchase software tailored to your needs?**
+   I feel it would be perfect because then I don't have to search on many sites or click that much.
+If I can find something I really need in one place, maybe for my business or for my persona website as a musician, I would like to have something tailored to my needs.
+I really like the idea if it is practical and accessible economically.

+2. **How important is it to you that a business clearly differentiates between software ownership and software licensing?**
+   It is extremely important so that you can feel safety and trust from the source, loyalty from the producer in that sense matters a lot for me.
+I would personally prefer ownership, so it is important to clarify that.

+3. **What are your primary expectations from a service like this?**

+4. **Are you interested in platforms that offer advanced tech services like AI & Blockchain?**

+5. **Would you value the ability to create your own social media platform like X or Twitter using this service?**

+6. **Rate the appeal of purchasing extended services on this platform, such as bug fixes, feature enhancements, hosting & domain, etc.**

+7. **What challenges do you typically encounter when contemplating the creation of a digital product or service?**

+8. **What factors would mostly motivate you to opt for a service like this?**

+9. **Would you engage with this service if it had its own social media platform for updates and showcasing services?**

+10. **Do you have any suggestions for the founder to improve this initiative?**

+## Key Insights from Robinson's Interview